janishutz/SimpleMediaUpscalerLite/README.md

 # FSRImageVideoUpscalerFrontend
 A GTK frontend to upscale images / videos using AMD's FidelityFX Super Resolution.
+*NOTE: THIS PROJECT IS STILL IN DEVELOPMENT AND NOT YET READY TO USE!*

 # Functionality
 This App is a GTK frontend to AMD's FidelityFX Super Resolution codebase, which allows you to upscale basically anything that is some kind of an image.